BhoumikPatidar/Decoding-US-Higher-Education-Economic-Analysis-and-Perception-in-1995/README.md

-# Decoding US Higher Education Economic Analysis and Perception in 1995
+# Decoding US Higher Education: Economic Analysis and Perception in 1995
-# Project: Analyzing 1995 US Higher Education

 This repository contains a Data Narrative created as part of a course project.
 The analysis focused on 1995 US higher education, employing Python to merge datasets and extract insights crucial for university selection.
 The project showcased skills in data analysis, visualization, statistics, and domain knowledge, utilizing the pandas and matplotlib libraries.